The Corporate Governance Review: Portugal

 Overview of governance regime

-Soft law instruments need also to be taken into account.
-The most relevant ones are the recommendations issued by the Securities Commission (CMVM), which are applicable to listed companies but are also used as best practice guidance for other companies, and the recommendations issued by the Portuguese Central Bank (BdP) concerning governance of financial institutions, as well as the Corporate Governance Code (CGC) issued by the Portuguese Institute of Corporate Governance and applicable to companies under the supervision of CMVM, but still on a comply or explain basis.
+Soft law instruments need also to be considered.
+The most relevant are the recommendations issued by the Securities Commission (CMVM), which are applicable to listed companies but are also used as best practice guidance for other companies, and the recommendations issued by the Portuguese Central Bank (BdP) concerning governance of financial institutions, as well as the Corporate Governance Code (CGC) issued by the Portuguese Institute of Corporate Governance (last revision dated 2020) and applicable to companies under the supervision of the CMVM, but still on a comply or explain basis.

-Recent trends in Portugal concern equal gender representation at board level, namely for listed companies and state-owned companies, as well as the implementation of strategies to increase the quality of companies' audit and transparency on beneficial ownership of companies.
+Recent trends in Portugal concern equal gender representation at board level, as well as the implementation of strategies to increase the quality of companies' audit and transparency on beneficial ownership of companies.
+Significant changes to shareholders' rights, related parties' transactions and remuneration of board members in listed companies have also been approved further to the transposition of the Shareholder Rights Directive (SRD II).2

 i Board structure and practices